Wine contains a near infinite spectrum of amazing flavors.

 Cork taint was a much bigger problem years ago.
 It’s still a murky area though.
 In 2005 the Wine Enthusiast office blind tested 2500 bottles and found a whopping 7% contained TCA.
 However the cork suppliers themselves claim the figure is generally less than 1%.
 Corked wine isn’t dangerous to drink.
 It just doesn’t taste good.

-What it is: 4-ethyl phenol and 4-ethyl guiacol
+What it is: A yeast strain made of 4-ethyl phenol and 4-ethyl guiacol.

 How to detect it: Smells like bandaid, wet leather, or barnyard